NetSPI/goddi/README.md

 - make sure nothing is mounted at /mnt/goddi/
 - make sure to run with `sudo`

+### Darwin
+Tested on Darwin 17.5.0 (go1.10.1 darwin/amd64)

+- make sure nothing is mounted at /mnt/goddi/
+- make sure to run with `sudo`

 ## Run
 When run, will default to using TLS (tls.Client method) over 636.
 On Linux, make sure to run with `sudo`.